Drug Evaluation Committee 2017-23 Definition of "clinical trial discontinuation date/termination date

 Background

-Regarding the retention period of records at the site, Article 41, Paragraph 2 of the GCP stipulates "the period until the later of the date of approval for marketing (when notification is received pursuant to Article 24, Paragraph 3 or Article 26-10, Paragraph 3, the date three years have passed since the date of notification) or the date three years have passed since the discontinuation or termination of the clinical trial.
-(2) "until the later of the date of discontinuation or termination of the clinical trial".
+Article 41, Paragraph 2 of the GCP stipulates that the retention period of records at Investigator Site shall be "until the later of the date of marketing approval (when notification is received pursuant to Article 24, Paragraph 3 or Article 26-10, Paragraph 3, the date three years have passed since the date of notification) or the date three years have passed since the discontinuation or termination of the clinical trial.
+(2) The period until the later of the date of discontinuation or termination of the clinical trial".

 Question